andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/ceramicnetwork/awesome) - A list of awesome projects built on Ceramic.
 - [awesome-quorum](https://github.com/Consensys/awesome-quorum) - A curated list of awesome softwares, libraries, tools, articles, educational resources, discussion channels and more to build on ConsenSys Quorum.
 - [awesome-rack](https://github.com/coopermaa/awesome-rack) - A curated list of awesome Ruby rack, middlewares, frameworks and web servers.
-- [awesome-sinatra](https://github.com/coopermaa/awesome-sinatra) - A curated list of awesome projects made or inspired with Sinatra.
 - [awesome-dtn](https://github.com/dtn7/awesome-dtn) - A curated list of awesome delay- and disruption-tolerant networking.
 - [awesome-edge-intelligence-collections](https://github.com/fangvv/awesome-edge-intelligence-collections) - About DNN compression and acceleration on Edge Devices.
 - [awesome-yocto-project](https://github.com/fkromer/awesome-yocto-project) - It's not an embedded Linux Distribution, It creates a custom one for you.